skyra-project/gifenc/.github/CONTRIBUTING.md

 1. Fork, clone, and select the **main** branch.
 2. Create a new branch in your fork.
 3. Make your changes.
-4. Ensure your linting and tests pass by running `yarn test && yarn lint`
+4. Ensure your linting pass by running `yarn lint`
 5. Commit your changes, and push them.
 6. Submit a Pull Request [here]!